tom-howard/ros/content/com2009/la1/week2.md

 1. pose
 1. twist

+#### Pose

-**pose** tells us the *position* and *orientation* of the robot relative to an arbitrary reference point (typically where the robot was when it was turned on).
+**Pose** tells us the *position* and *orientation* of the robot relative to an arbitrary reference point (typically where the robot was when it was turned on).
 The pose is determined from:

-* Data from the Inertial Measurement Unit (IMU) onboard the OpenCR board,
+* Data from the Inertial Measurement Unit (IMU) on the OpenCR board,
 * Data from both the left and right wheel encoders,
 * An *estimation* of the distance travelled by the robot from its pre-defined reference point (using dead-reckoning).

 *Position* data is important for determining the movement of our robot, and from this we can estimate its location in 3-dimensional space.

-*Orientation* is expressed in units of [Quaternions](https://en.wikipedia.org/wiki/Quaternion), and needs to be converted into angles (in degrees) about the principal axes.
+<a name="euler_angs"></a>*Orientation* is expressed in units of [Quaternions](https://en.wikipedia.org/wiki/Quaternion), and needs to be converted into Euler angles (in radians) about the principal axes.
 Fortunately, there are functions within the ROS `tf` library to do that for us, which we can use in any Python node as follows:

 ```python
 from tf.transformations import euler_from_quaternion